-- certificate of the relevant office in the district of which he or she intends to work after graduation6.
+- certificate of the relevant office in the district of which he or she intends to work after graduation.

 Six pregnant, poor women stayed at the Institute each year for eight months of the courses, who came to it 14 days before childbirth and left it 14 days after delivery, so during each course there were at least 24 births, “which is an opportunity for practical learning for nursing midwives, whom teachers at the Institute use for their private practice ”.

-In 1820, an additional “verification” exam was introduced every three years by a district physicist, which was to check the skills and preparation for the profession of already practicing women.
-After graduation, midwives, like physicists, surgeons, doctors and pharmacists, took an oath.
+In 1820, an additional “verification” exam was introduced every three years by a district physician, which was to check the skills and preparation for the profession of already practising women.
+After graduation, midwives, like physicians, surgeons, doctors and pharmacists, took an oath.